El-Wilio/projectBlack/README.md

 * Javascript interpreter to install Devise (JSON is a popular one).
 * Openssl
-* Postgres 9.3 or higher
+* Postgres 9.3 or higher when it will pass the alpha stage

 ## Gemfile